Personal Injury and Accidents

 Accidents leading to injury are a feature of everyday life, and always have been.
 The mere fact that you have been injured does not automatically mean that you have a claim against someone else.
 The accident may have been your fault, or indeed no-one’s fault – an “Act of God”.
 But a claim can generally be made if someone else caused the injury either deliberately or through negligence, or where the law has placed the onus for safety on someone, such as an employer.

 There is an almost infinite number of types of accidents, from the minor (a cut or bruise) to the catastrophic (e.g. total paralysis) or even death.

 If an injury has been sustained as a result of a criminal activity (a burglary, say, or assault) – please see our page ‘Criminal Injuries Compensation’.
 Otherwise the principal categories are:-

 [li]Slipping and tripping[/li]

 In most cases of Personal Injury we are able to offer a Conditional Fee arrangement (often referred to as No Win No Fee).
 With such an arrangement we and our Barrister acting for you would only receive payment if we win your case, and the opponent then pays most of your legal costs.

-If you have any questions or wish to discuss any of the topics above, please contact Sarah Wilkinson at firstname.lastname@example.org or write or telephone if you prefer.
+If you have any questions or wish to discuss any of the topics above, please contact Robert Syms at email@example.com or write or telephone if you prefer.